breatheco-de/content/src/content/lesson/understanding-rest-apis.md

 Then `https` is the *protocol*, `api.uber.com` is the *host* and `v1.2/products` is the *path*.

-A web application implementing a REST API must define a URI for each of the target functionalities (and method).
+A web application implementing a REST API must define a URI for each of the target functionalities (and methods).
 For example, some Twitter API URIs are as follows:

 |Method        |Functionality      |URI     |
 |:-------------|:------------------|:-----------|